 What is the right type of SSD for the cloud?

-In this article we cover the differences, options, and considerations for selecting SSDs for cloud environments.
+In this article, we cover the differences, options, and considerations for selecting SSDs for cloud environments.

 A common story

 We often hear of businesses selecting desktop or notebook SSDs for their servers.
-When we ask why this is usually due to the lure of their low cost per GB comparison with the equivalent server grade devices and is followed by, we’ve been using them for ages with no issue, when they fail we simply replace, they offer the same capacity and form factor so why pay more.
+When we ask why this is usually due to the lure of their low cost per GB comparison with the equivalent server grade devices and is followed by, we’ve been using them for ages with no issue, when they fail we simply replace them, they offer the same capacity and form factor so why pay more.
 All valid points, however, when we ask why are you looking at options: the answer always relates to an issue.

 That’s because unfortunately, this approach in our experience invariably ends in causing more problems than the initial cost saving is worth.
 With spiralling operational costs, poor quality of service, sudden obsolescence, and data loss/corruption amongst the four biggest reasons cited for having to change.

 Savvy datacentre operators, cloud services providers and internet service providers that have witnessed or experienced these pain points are opting now to take a more considered approach.
 One that factors in workload, total costs of ownership and environment to ensure they are selecting SSD devices that offer the best value for them and their customers.